 Sometimes this condition is also referred to as “geriatric vestibular syndrome”, or “old dog vestibular syndrome”.

-This usually affects middle-aged to older dogs (mean age 12.5 years).
+Why?
+Because this syndrome usually affects middle-aged to older dogs (mean age 12.5 years).

 Other causes of vestibular disease in dogs include: